Everyone knows our political system needs to be cleaned up.

 Taxes/government: Poor people should not have to pay any income taxes.
 The more money people make, the more they will be taxed, but not so much that it removes the motivation to make a lot of money.
 Tax laws will be simplified, so you do not need a lawyer to understand them.
 Complicated tax forms just benefit those that can afford lawyers, while they hurt everyone else.

 Sales tax: Most tax revenue should come from sales tax, especially from junk food, alcohol, cigarettes, luxuries and any non-necessities.
 Higher taxes should be on anything that hurts people, or costs society or the environment in any way.
 For example, we raise the taxes on incandescent light bulbs so they cost more than compact florescent bulbs that use a forth of the energy.
 We tax gas guzzling cars so they cost more than hybrids, etc. We raise tax income and help the environment.
 It does not hurt the companies that make the old technologies, because they just start making more of the new technologies.
 It does not hurt the economy, because it creates more jobs to develop and manufacture the new products.

 It is most fair, because the people that spend the most on themselves pay the most in taxes.
 If you don’t want to pay taxes, just don’t spend money.

 Reverse the tax system: It would simplify the tax system; we would barely need an IRS.
 We just reverse the system.
 Why tax what you make?
 Why not tax what you spend?
 You need no tax forms or any BS.
 It’s the same amount of money.
-People spend everything they make sooner of later, so the tax base would be just as big, even bigger, because people could not hide what they spend like they hide income.
-It will just make it fair and easy.
+People spend everything they make sooner or later, so the tax base would be just as big, even bigger, because people could not hide what they spend like they hide income.
+It will just make the system fair and easy.
 Tell your congressman today.